ubuntu/ubuntu-desktop-documentation/docs/explanation/hardware-backed-disk-encryption.md

 Hardware-backed encryption is a convenient way to keep your data secure.
 Usually, you only need to enter your Ubuntu user password to get access to your data, unless you decide to set an optional passphrase for additional security.

+The data on your disk will be decrypted automatically, while still keeping your data encrypted at rest.
+This eliminates the need to enter a passphrase every time you start up your machine: you will just need to enter your user password as usual to log in.
+Optionally, you can still set a passphrase for additional security.

 ## How hardware-backed encryption works